-If you are moving out of your council property, then either;
+If you are moving out of your council property, then you will fall into one of the following categories:

 Once you pass the pre-transfer inspection you will be contacted to arrange a viewing at your prospective new property and follow the moving in procedure.
-You must ensure that there are no possessions, carpets, furniture, curtains or light fittings left in your old property.
+You must ensure that there are no possessions – including carpets, furniture, curtains or light fittings – left in your old property.
 You will be charged for any items left in the property or garden after you have moved.

-This process can take as little as 4 days, whilst we appreciate that this is a really quick turn around, we have a responsibility to maximise rental income and have to be quite firm about this timeframe.
+This process can take as little as four days.
+This is a really quick turn around, but we have a responsibility to maximise rental income and have to be quite firm about this timeframe.

 Giving up your tenancy

-If you would like further guidance or your area manager to visit you to discuss/help identify any work that maybe required, then please contact us.
+If you would like further guidance or your Neighbourhood Housing Officer to visit you to discuss/help identify any work that maybe required, then please contact us.
 Phone 01233 330688 or email our housing team.